Hysterectomy for womb cancer

 - involve you more in your own care.

-For example, your doctor or nurse may give you information about diet and exercise before surgery.
-Or they may put in place any arrangements needed for you to go home.
+Your doctor or nurse may give you information about diet and exercise before surgery.
+Or they may make any arrangements needed for you to go home.
 Your doctor or nurse will tell you if an enhanced recovery programme is suitable for you and if it is available.

 After your operation, your surgeon can tell you more about the stage of the cancer.
 The stage and grade of the cancer helps your specialist decide if you need further treatment to reduce the risk of the cancer coming back.
 This is called adjuvant treatment.